Prediction of confidence and RT distributions for several sequential sampling confidence models and parameter constellations in parallel

 Note, that the encoding for stimulus identity is different between diffusion based models

-(2DSD, dynWEV) and race models (IRM(t), PCRM(t)).
+(2DSD, dynWEV) and race models (IRM(t), PCRM(t), and MTLNR).
 Therefore, in the columns stimulus and

 response there will be a mix of encodings: -1/1 for diffusion based models and 1/2 for